liuanji/WU-UCT/README.md

 <img src="Figures/Figure_time_consumption.png" width="700">
 </p>

-The breakdown of time consumption (tested with 16 expansion and simulation workers) indicates we successfully parallel the most time-consuming expansion and simulation process and maintains time-consumption of other steps relatively small.
+The breakdown of time consumption (tested with 16 expansion and simulation workers) indicates we successfully parallelize the most time-consuming expansion and simulation process and maintains time-consumption of other steps relatively small.

 # Usage
 ## Prerequisites